 Renewable Energy Management

 We recognize the importance of clean and affordable energy, which is one of the SDGs established by the UN, and are determined to provide our customers with low-carbon intensity products produced from clean energy generated from renewable sources.
 Four of our plants, Orion Global Pet in Lithuania, Indorama Ventures Quimica in Spain, Wellman International in Ireland and UTT Technische Textilien in Germany, are using 100% renewable electricity.
 Indorama Holdings in Lopburi, Thailand, installed a 5MW solar power plant to generate renewable energy.
-Additionally, solar rooftop projects were constructed at two of our subsidiaries, Avgol in India and IVL Dhunseri Polyester (EIPET) in Egypt.
+Additionally, solar rooftop projects were constructed at two of our subsidiaries, Avgol in India and IVL Dhunseri Petrochem Industries Private Limited (IDPIPL) – Karnal.
 These two plants completed a commission phase and began generating electricity from solar energy in 2019.
+In addition, There are four plants under construction, which are Asia Pet (Thailand) Limited, Indorama Polyester Industries (Nakhon Pathom), Indorama Petrochem (PET), and Indorama Petrochem (PTA).

 Total Renewable Energy Consumption